-Rubina Salim Havlin is the Interim CEO of PACE Credit Union, and it’s not the first time she has been called in to guide an organization through a major shift.
+Rubina Salim Havlin is the former Interim CEO of PACE Credit Union, and it wasn’t the first time she has been called in to guide an organization through a major shift.
 Rubina has built a career as a transformational leader — a style that’s needed when aiming for better days ahead — and she’s sharing not only her journey, but her best advice.

 By Hailey Eisen

 Growth and change are a constant in business – and in today’s environment, that truth is being amplified.
 But in times of flux, Rubina Salim Havlin thrives.
 For the majority of her career she’s been at the helm of complex change, leading organizations primarily in the financial services sector.
 Today, she’s sought after specifically in uncertain situations, for her wealth of experience and human-centric approach to leadership.

 It’s a style known as transformational leadership — focused on team building, collaboration, and motivating employees at all levels to participate in making change for the better.
 This approach is key when an organization is entering a period of hyper-growth, undergoing business model changes, ramping up innovation, evoking a disaster recovery plan, or winding up operations.

 In contrast with transactional leadership, which focuses on controlling day-to-day operations and maintaining the status quo through short-term goals, rewards and punishments, transformational leadership is about sharing a future vision, and getting everyone on board with achieving it.

 Part of that engagement and mobilization is recognizing that for many people, change is a challenge.
 “When I see the fear and anxiety in people’s eyes, I naturally gravitate toward that,” says Rubina, “because when it comes to large scale transformation, it’s the people that really matter.”